 Mount Wachusett Community College Career Pathways

 Mount Wachusett Community College (MWCC) Career Pathways program is designed for the early childhood working community as well as those new to the field of early childhood education.
-Coursework offered leads to Massachusetts Department of Education and Care certification as a Teacher, Lead Teacher, Infant Toddler Lead Teacher, Director I and Director II.
+Coursework offered leads to Massachusetts Department of Early Education and Care certification as a Teacher, Lead Teacher, Infant Toddler Lead Teacher, Director I and Director II.
 Students will receive college credit for CDA coursework.
-MWCC offers the CDA program in 3 formats, college ready CDA, Adult Education Training track with contextualized English coursework, and a track for adults who will receive a high school equivalency course as they simultaneously work towards their CDA.
-MWCC also has a college ready lead teacher track consisting of ECE college courses that results in Lead teacher, and a 25 credit ECE certificate from MWCC upon completion.
-All of the CDA tracks can lead to 10 college credits that fit into the 25 credit ECE certificate program, which in turn stacks into the associate program.
+MWCC offers the CDA program in 2 formats, college-ready CDA and an Adult Education Training track with contextualized English coursework.
+MWCC also has a college-ready lead teacher track consisting of ECE college courses that results in Lead teacher, and a 25-credit ECE certificate from MWCC upon completion.
+All of the CDA tracks can lead to 9 or 10 college credits that fit into the 25-credit ECE certificate program, which in turn stacks into the associate program.
 The associate degree can lead to a bachelor’s degree program or a master's degree program.
-MWCC ECE Career Pathways program helps lead students to successful course completion.
-Some of the ways we help with students’ success are by removing the financial burden of course work– the MWCC ECE Career Pathways program provides coursework that is free to participants that qualify, help with college preparation for courses.
-The college offers college readiness coaching to help students prepare for the Accuplacer test, allows students access to loaned netbooks, transportation and childcare costs, offers student stipends to help cover costs of transportation and other incidentals incurred due to college attendance, time constraints.
-The MWCC Child Care Administration course will be offered in a hybrid model and other models are being created, removing the costs of books and supplies.
-MWCC will supply these items, embedded academic assistance.
-MWCC will provide embedded tutors in all courses, and online tutor capability, field placement.
-MWCC partners with community-based organizations that allows for assisting students in finding an early childhood placement if they are new to the field, academic advising and assistance with their educational planning.
+The MWCC ECE Career Pathways program helps lead students to successful course completion.
+Some of the ways we help with students’ success are by removing the financial burden of coursework — the MWCC ECE Career Pathways program provides coursework that is free to participants who qualify and helps with college preparation for courses.
+The college offers college readiness coaching to help students prepare for the Accuplacer test, allows students access to loaned netbooks, free course materials, and stipends for CDA completion to help with transportation and childcare costs when funding is available.
+Some courses will be offered in a hybrid model and other courses are fully online to accommodate working people.
+MWCC will supply materials and offer embedded tutoring.
+MWCC has online tutor capability and field placement assistance.
+MWCC partners with community-based organizations that allows for assisting students in finding an early childhood placement if they are new to the field, academic advising, and help with their educational planning.